-In the ancient days, Tai Puan tribe settled in Sukhothai area and brought their unique colorful weaving style.
+In the ancient days, the Tai Puan tribe settled in the Sukhothai area and brought their unique colorful weaving style.
 The knowledge and skills passed from one generation to the next.

 Si Satchanalai area features villages where women still weave by hand the same beautiful, colorful patterns that were weaved long ago, on outfits meant for ceremonies and special occasions.